So on that note: let's do a ship review of the Nebulon B.

 So how do you generally use them?

 I see (and have done this myself, so you're in good company!) people start their Nebs waaaay too fast and then when they get shot early turn 3 and killed, they get sad.
-Sadder if they moved from Out of Red Range Turn 2 into Black Dice Range Turn 3, and the saddest if they never got a shot off.
-If you're bringing the Salvation, I cannot agree harder with Shmitty and using it as a flanker/finisher.
-Start it at speed 1, potentially even near the back of your deployment zone.
-You're using it to finish off whatever is left of a ship after your others have evaporate the shields of it: you don't want to bring it in to attack until turn 3 or late turn 2, at the earliest.
+Sadder if they moved from out of Long range (where they didnt have a shot) turn 2 into Black dice range turn 3, and the saddest if they never got a shot off.
+If you're bringing the Salvation, I cannot agree harder with Shmitty and its use as a flanker/finisher.
+Start it at speed 1 (especially if you build it like I have below!), potentially even near the back of your deployment zone.
+You're using it to finish off whatever is left of a ship after your others have evaporated the shields of it: you don't want to bring it in to attack until turn 3 or late turn 2, at the earliest.
 The longer you can keep it out of battle, the better it is to bring a fresh ship in!
 If you're bringing in a squadron command ship (Hi Yavaris, we'll get to you in a minute), that's a different plan entirely.

 The other thing you can do NOW that Quad Battery Turrets is out is to start your Nebulon at speed 1 and KEEP IT at speed 1 for most of the game.
 The ability to throw 4 dice (3 red, 1 blue) for 56 total points is CRAZY nice.
 You need to ensure that you're not getting swarmed on the sides and taking heavy fire on those big side arcs, but we'll talk about that below.